pandas-dev/pandas/doc/source/cookbook.rst

 Pandas (pd) and Numpy (np) are the only two abbreviated imported modules.
 The rest are kept explicitly imported for newer users.

-These examples are written for python 3.4.
+These examples are written for Python 3.4.
 Minor tweaks might be necessary for earlier python versions.

 Idioms